CloudVE/galaxycloudrunner/docs/topics/overview.rst

 Jobs are first routed to the built-in ``burst`` rule, which determines whether the bursting should occur.
-If it should, it is then routed to the ``burst_if_size`` destination, which will check the total size of the inpute files.
+If it should, it is then routed to the ``burst_if_size`` destination, which will check the total size of the input files.
 If they are less than 1GB, they are routed to the GalaxyCloudRunner.
 If not, they are routed to a local queue.